grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 GitHub also has detailed, cross-platform instructions for resolving a merge conflict using git on the command line.
 See [its documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) for details.

+## Use GitHub CLI

+GitHub CLI simplifies some git workflows when working with GitHub repositories.

+### Install GitHub CLI

+To install the GitHub CLI tool, refer to [Installation](https://github.com/cli/cli#installation).